8/26/1969: Fairchild Swearingen Metroliner First Flight

 Cross

-DALLAS - Today in Aviation, the prototype Fairchild Swearingen Metroliner took to the skies for the first time in 1969.
+DALLAS - Today, in 1969, the prototype Fairchild Swearingen Metroliner took to the skies for the first time.

 The passenger variant entered service with Broome County-based Commuter Airlines in January 1973.